 Want to read this post later?
 Pin it on your Pinterest board!

-My Tokyo accommodations review is opinions of my own, and I did not receive any compensation of any kind.
+My Tokyo accommodations review is an opinion of my own, and I did not receive any compensation of any kind.
 I only want to share what I love.

-Before you start your search for Tokyo accommodation, take a look at my post on everything you need to know before going to Japan.
-I included a lot of travel information including how to get around Japan and other travel tips.
+Before you search for Tokyo accommodation, look at my post on everything you need to know before going to Japan.
+I included information like how to get around Japan and other travel tips.

-Here are few additional tips for travelling to Tokyo:
+Here are a few additional tips for booking hostels and hotels in Tokyo:

 - It is common to find people of all ages at hostels in Japan